yisus74owo/yisus74owo/README.md

 🔧 **Tools and technologies:**

-- Git, GitHub and Sourcetree for version control
+- 🛠️ Git, GitHub, and Sourcetree for version control
-- Programming languages: Java
+- 💻 Programming languages: Java
-- Adobe Photoshop, Illustrator, and Premiere Pro
+- 🎨 Adobe Photoshop, Illustrator, and Premiere Pro 2022

 Thank you for visiting my profile.
-Let's build something amazing together!
+Let's build something amazing together! 🚀✨